 In the summer of 1988, while many of my colleagues were going to Australia, New Zealand or South Africa for their internships, I stayed right here in California, and took a job with a Lee’s Tree Surgeons in Saratoga.
 My colleagues thought that was a bad idea.
 Not only was that sort of internship for those in the landscaping concentration, but it was for the lowliest among them.
 They climbed trees and used chain saws and ropes and such.
 They were primitive.
 They were barbaric.
 They were not like us.

-As it turned out.
-I was not like them.
+As it turned out, I was not like them.
 Fortunately, they did not mind.
 They took very good care of me, and trained me as best they could about arboriculture in the three months I was with them.
 They realized pretty quickly that I was not a good candidate for the job they gave me, but made accommodations for me.
 Although I was never proficient at climbing, and was not really good for much at all during that summer, I later went back to work for some of them, and eventually became a somewhat proficient groundsman; but that is another story for another time.

 In my fourth year at Cal Poly, San Luis Obispo, after my internship with Lee’s Tree Surgeons, I relocated from my semi-rural home back into town, and lived in a big apartments with three roommates.
 We made a tradition of watching “Star Trek: the Next Generation” on television.
 One of the roommates, who is now a very respected professor at Cal Poly, made cornbread for the weekly event.
 Although I did not continue the tradition after we all graduated and went our separate ways, I did sometimes watch “Star Trek: Deep Space Nine” when it came out a few years later.
 I really need to stop with the quotation marks.

-In Star Trek: Deep Space Nine, I liked the concept of so many different specie living together in an society in which it was very necessary to make accommodations for those who are different.
+In Star Trek: Deep Space Nine, I liked the concept of so many different species living together in an society in which it was very necessary to make accommodations for those who are different.
 Everyone needed to respect everyone else.
 Some even learned to appreciate the differences.
 Even the bad guys had redeeming and very often likeable traits.

 In my career, I am primarily a nurseryman.
 That means I grow things.
 Other horticultural professionals might compare my people to the Vulcans.
 They think that we are too uptight, efficient and plain to be much fun.
-Factory growers (who work for the big corporate growers) would be more like Romulans, and and therefore less dedicated to what is right and logical if it is to their disadvantage.
+Factory growers (who work for the big corporate growers) would be more like Romulans, and are therefore less dedicated to what is right and logical if it is to their disadvantage.
 Some of the better artistic landscape designers are likened to the Bajorans.
 Unscrupulous maintenance gardeners who will do what they must to make a buck are comparable to the Ferengi.
 Some of them work for the larger and imperialistic Cardassian landscape corporations.

 Arborists are the most excellent of all; or perhaps the second most excellent after Vulcan nurseryman.
 They are like the Klingons; honorable, noble, independent, passionate and boisterous!
 I can understand why my colleagues think of them as barbaric and primitive, but I also believe that my colleagues should be more accommodating.
 When I consider what arborists must have though of me what I did my internship, I realize that it must not have been easy for them to accommodate me.
 Yet, they did, and in the most excellent way.
 They still respect that I have my own career in my own world, but to this day, thirty light years later, they are still pleased to invite me to their world.